 The Cornell Legal Aid Clinic provides assistance to persons who are unable to employ a lawyer because of financial reasons.
 The Clinic, which has offices in Myron Taylor Hall, is staffed by honor students in the Law School.
 Under the personal supervision of the Clinic's directing attorney, a member of the staff of the Law School and a practicing trial lawyer, students interview applicants, conduct investigations and legal research, and propose a course of action in each case.
+The directing attorney reviews and approves the proposed action or advice.
+Pursuant to statute, third year members of the Clinic who receive court approval are permitted to make trial court appearances in certain cases.
+These students perform all the functions of trial counsel under the supervision of the directing attorney who is present to supervise the conduct of the trial.
+In all other cases requiring court action, the directing attorney represents the client in court accompanied by the student in charge of the case.

-The directing attorney reviews and approves the proposed action or advice and makes the necessary court appearances accompanied by the student in charge of the case.
-In addition to civil cases, the Clinic may represent indigent prisoners before appellate courts and in post-conviction proceedings involving coram nobis and habeas corpus.
+In addition to the civil cases, the Legal Aid Clinic may represent indigent prisoners before appellate courts and in postconviction proceedings involving coram nobis and habeas corpus.
 The students interview the prisoners, when feasible, and prepare the pleadings and briefs.
 With the consent of the court and parties, a student may on occasion be permitted to make the oral argument on appeal in intermediate courts.
 Student members also have the unique opportunity of working with local attorneys assigned by the court to represent indigent persons accused of crime.
 Those students conduct investigations and legal research under the supervision of the assigned attorneys.
 An important part of the Clinic program is the regularly scheduled coffee hours and luncheons attended by guest speakers.
 Such activities are specifically planned to enrich and coordinate the practice experience which the students receive in the Clinic office.